aaron-boyd/aaron-boyd.github.io/content/involvement/catise.md

 ---

 As a member of CubeCats CATiSE program, Aaron has completed a successful high altitude balloon mission, codenamed SnowShoe, with a team of other students.
 Aaron was a member of the radio communications team and lead the software and payload team.
-He joined CATiSE with the goal of making friends and learning useful industry skills.
+He joined CATiSE to make friends and learn useful industry skills.
 Since graduating from the program he has remained a mentor to other freshman students during their missions.
 Aaron uses his past mission experience as a mentor for the students as they build and program their payloads for missions.
 He currently works with the software and payload team who are programming a drone to be dropped from 80,000 feet and "glide home".

 <br>